betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 DSKY I/O<sup>[43]</sup> | Cockpit Displays and Keypad | ~3500
 **Combined Total** | %22 of fixed memory | **~7775**

+![](./agc_sw_stack.png)

-The programs listed here largely comprised what we would know today as the AGC *operating system*.
+These programs comprised what we would call today the *Apollo Guidance Software Stack*.
-All were written in assembly language.
+All were implemented in assembly language.
 By 1965, most of this code had been written and fully tested and changed little with each new flight program.
+All higher level space guidance routines were implmented using some of these pieces.

 An example of a space guidance subroutine is computing the relative positions of Earth, Sun and Moon at any moment.
-Doing so using a minimum of fixed and erasable storage and without consuming too much of the CPU's attention or taking longer than needed for real-time operation were all design considerations.
-In this case, after evaluating various approaches<sup>[51]</sup> in MAC Fortran on mainframe systems, developers settled on an approach using 8th degree polynomial fits to positional data predicted from mainframe solution of the 3-body (Earth, Sun, Moon) problem.
-Eight, double precision, X, Y and Z polynomial coefficients (48 words of data) for a 2-week period (an Apollo mission was about 10 days) of Moon position data would then be stored in fixed memory (rope core).
-Once the MAC Fortran mainframe version of this subroutine had been developed, it was then used to "predict" historically measured Moon position data to verify the algorithm.
-Then, it was re-implemented in 90 words of AGC Interpreter language and re-tested to verify the AGC interpreter version predicted historical data with same accuracy.
-The data and code would be among the 76 kilobytes hand woven into the rope core flight program in the months before a mission.
+After evaluating options<sup>[51]</sup> in MAC Fortran on mainframe systems, developers settled on an approach using 8th degree polynomial fits to time-varying positional data predicted from mainframe solution of the 3-body (Earth, Sun, Moon) problem.
+Eight, double precision, X, Y and Z polynomial coefficients, 48 words of data, fitting a 2-week period of Moon position data would then be stored in fixed memory.
+Another example is a list of stars, and spatial positions used with the Apollo space sextant<sup>[50]</sup>
-Multiple ropes would be manufactured as contingencies in case the launch was delayed.
-Another example is the list of star names, numbers and positions needed for the Apollo space sextant which required 112 words of AGC Interpreter code.<sup>[50]</sup>

-![](./agc_sw_stack.png)

-Then, there was mission specific subroutine development.
-For example, early uncrewed missions performed tests requiring specialized operation of system components.
-As crewed missions evolved, new rendezvous techniques were introduced that required less time and fuel, re-entry targeting was improved, or lunar missions ventured into mountainous regions of the Moon and required a minimal terrain model for the landing radar.
+requiring 112 words.<sup>[59]</sup> This data
+and code would be among the 76 kilobytes of a flight program hand woven into rope core in the months before launch.
+For time sensitive data, multiple ropes for different launch windows would be manufactured as contingencies.
 A 1962 memo<sup>[25]</sup> lists 45 major software analysis efforts then underway for various aspects of planned Apollo missions.

-### The whole spacecraft as a feedback control loop
+### The whole spacecraft was a feedback control system
-The whole collection of GN&C sub-systems with the AGC at the center represented a complex feedback control loop, the stability of which was crucial to crew safety and mission success.
+The whole collection of GN&C sub-systems with AGC software at the center controlling everything represented a complex feedback control loop, the stability of which was crucial to crew safety and mission success.

-Originally, the auto-pilot features to be implemented using tried and true analog control techniques.
-However, as confidence grew in the potential for the AGC to function as as a *digital* control system, the decision was made in late 1964 to develop the Digital Autopilot (DAP) software.
-DAP software would control main engine gimbal and attitude control thrusters during a *burn* to maintain a given attitude or attitude rate and to achieve a given desired velocity change (magnitude and direction).
+Digital Autopilot (DAP) software would control main engine gimbal and attitude control thrusters during a *burn* to maintain a given attitude or attitude rate and to achieve a given desired velocity change (magnitude and direction).
 DAP software would also need to affect its controls